 It was concluded by Preston CJ that the Jurisdiction Argument was reasonably arguable “not from the extent of the amendment of the application to modify the development consent being so great so as to convert it into a fresh modification application, but rather from there being no power in the first place to allow any amendment of the modification application.”

-If you would like to discuss the changes to the impact of the decision, or any other matter relating to the assessment of modification applications, leave a comment, or call James Fan on 02 8235 9706 or Megan Hawley on 02 8235 9703.
+If you would like to discuss the impact of the decisions, or any other matter relating to the assessment of modification applications, leave a comment, or call James Fan on 02 8235 9706 or Megan Hawley on 02 8235 9703.